 Power has several definitions when discussing ultrasonic cleaning and is described in different ways by equipment manufacturers.
 In terms of cleaning power it is calculated as the power delivered to the transducers and expressed as watts per gallon (or liter) of cleaning solution.
 Most cleaners operate at 50 to 100 watts per gallon.

-As power increases so does the number of bubbles, so increased power yields faster cleaning action but only up to a point.
+As power increases so do the number of bubbles, so increased power yields faster cleaning action but only up to a point.
 Beyond that you are not only wasting energy you also risk damaging parts being cleaned.

-Variable ultrasonic power is offered on certain units such as the Elmasonic TI-H and P series mentioned above.
+Variable power is offered on certain units such as the Elmasonic TI-H and P series mentioned above.
 Another useful feature on the P series is a pulse mode that provides bursts of power to remove tenacious contaminants.

-This post does not answer all questions on ultrasonic frequency and power but should give you an idea of the importance of these features when purchasing an ultrasonic cleaner.
+This post does not answer all questions on frequency and power but should give you an idea of the importance of these features when purchasing an ultrasonic cleaner.

 Contact the ultrasonic professionals at Tovatech for guidance through the process and to recommend the correct equipment for your requirements.